serverless/event-gateway/README.md

 }
 ```

+When an event occurs, all subscribers are called with the event in above schema as its argument.

 #### Event Data Type

-The MIME type of the data block can be specified using the `Content-Type` header (by default it's `application/octet-stream`).
-This allows the event gateway to understand how to deserialize the data block if it needs to.
+The MIME type of the data block can be specified using the `Content-Type` header (by default it's
+`application/octet-stream`).
+This allows the event gateway to understand how to deserialize the data block if it needs
+to.
 In case of `application/json` type the event gateway passes JSON payload to the target functions.
-In any other case the data block is Base64 encoded.
+In any other case
+the data block is base64 encoded.

 ### Emit a Custom Event (Async Function Invocation)

-`POST /` with `Event` header set to an event name.
-Optionally `Content-Type: <MIME type>` header can be set to specify payload encoding.
+`POST /`

+Request headers:

+- `Event` - `string` - required, event name
+- `Content-Type`  - `MIME type string` - payload type

 Request: arbitrary payload, subscribed function receives an event in above schema, where request payload is passed as `data` field